Jeremy Abbott: 2008–09

 Abbott and his fellow medalists at the 2008-2009 Grand Prix Final.

 In the 2008–09 season, Abbott had a breakthrough season on the Grand Prix circuit.
 He won the 2008 Cup of China and placed fourth at the 2008 Cup of Russia to qualify for the 2008–09 Grand Prix Final.
 He won the Grand Prix Final, becoming the first American man to do so, and achieved the highest total free skate score for an American man at that time.
 At the 2009 U.S. Championships, Abbott won both the short program and the free skate to win the gold medal.
 At the 2009 World Championships, Abbot placed tenth in both the short program and free skate, and finished eleventh overall.
 In the off-season, he performed at the Festa On Ice show in South Korea, his first ice show in a foreign country.

 In May 2009, Abbott switched coaches to Yuka Sato in Bloomfield Hills, Michigan.

 2009–10 season

 Abbott began the 2009–10 season with a fifth-place finish at the 2009 NHK Trophy.
 He then won the 2009 Skate Canada to qualify once again for the Grand Prix Final, where he placed fourth.

 At the 2010 U.S. Championships, Abbott won both segments of the competition to win the title overall, finishing 25 points ahead of the second place Evan Lysacek.
 He was named to the Winter Olympic team.
-At the 2010 Winter Olympics in Vancouver, Canada, Abbott placed fifteenth place in the short program.
+At the 2010 Winter Olympics in Vancouver, a disastrous performance left him in fifteenth place after the short program.
 Abbott earned a score of 149.56 in the free skate, placing ninth overall.
 At the 2010 World Championships, he skated a strong short program to place sixth in the segment; however, in the free skate, he twice fell and finished fifth overall.
 In the off-season, Abbott performed with the Stars on Ice tour.